 - The name “skunk” has Native American roots: skonks in Mohegan, škakw in Lenape, squnck in Wampanoag, zhigaag in Ojibwe, etc. The Indians have countless tales about the skunk, some tribes believing them to be monsters and others, good luck.
 The Cherokee hung dead skunks outside their teepees believing they would ward off disease.
 Sounds very hygienic!
 But the myth I found most disturbing was of a giant skunk so powerful he could shoot his spray across the ocean.
 I don’t know about you, but I’d rather face King Kong than Stinkzilla.

-- Charles Darwin encountered stink clouds – from the zorrillos (Spanish speaking skunks) – so virulent that their entrances into MonteVideo harbor must have been very pleasant indeed.
-MonteVideo looks like a beautiful town but I think I’ll pass on a harbor cruise!
+- Charles Darwin encountered stink “clouds” so virulent upon his entrance into MonteVideo harbor that he almost turned away.
+Apparently they didn’t like foreigners!
+MonteVideo looks like a beautiful town but I think I’ll pass on a harbor cruise.